Superconnections and Index Theory: An index theorem for families

 and in particular, allows one to take a horizontal lift of vector fields $\xi\in T(Y)$, which we denote by $\tilde{\xi}$.
 A choice of metric $g^Y$ on $T(Y)$ makes $X$ a Riemannian manifold, with metric

-Conversely, a Riemannian map $\pi:X\to Y$ along with a Riemannian structure on $X$ such that the metric splits as in \ref{eq:riemannstructure} is called a Riemannian \emph{submersion}.
-A Riemannian map $X\to\{\text{pt}\}$ is a Riemannian structure on $X$. \end{rem} \begin{prop}[Levi-Civita connection] Let $\pi:X\to Y$ be a Riemannian map.
+Conversely, a Riemannian map $\pi:X\to Y$ along with a Riemannian structure on $X$ such that the metric splits as in Eq.~\ref{eq:riemannstructure} is called a Riemannian \emph{submersion}.
+A Riemannian map $X\to\{\text{pt}\}$ is a Riemannian structure on $X$. \end{remark} \begin{proposition}[Levi-Civita connection] Let $\pi:X\to Y$ be a Riemannian map.
 There exists a unique torsion free connection $\nabla^{\pi}$ on $T(X/Y)$ preserving $g^{X/Y}$.
-It is called the Levi-Civita connection of the map. \end{prop} \begin{proof}[Construction] Choose a Riemannian structure on $Y$ and give $X$ a Riemannian structure by setting $g^X=g^{X/Y}\oplus\pi^*g^Y$.
+It is called the Levi-Civita connection of the map. \end{proposition} \begin{proof}[Construction] Choose a Riemannian structure on $Y$ and give $X$ a Riemannian structure by setting $g^X=g^{X/Y}\oplus\pi^*g^Y$.
 The Levi-Civita theorem asserts that there exists a unique unitary torsionfree connection $\nabla^X$ on $X$ preserving $g^X$.
 Form

-One may check that this is independent of choices\footnote{Details of all constructions in this section may be found in \cite{BGV} Ch.
-10.}. \end{proof} There are two important curvatures associated with a Riemannian map $\pi:X\to Y$ in addition to the curvature $\Omega^\pi$ of $\nabla^{\pi}$. \begin{defn} We define two curvature tensors associated to a Riemannian map $\pi:X\to Y$.
-The first is the \emph{second fundamental form}, $\secfun^\pi:T(X/Y)\stimes T(X/Y)\stimes\ker P\to\R$, and the second is $T^\pi:T(Y)\stimes T(Y) \to T(X/Y)$ depending only on the Riemannian map.
+One may check that this is independent of choices\footnote{Details of all constructions in this section may be found in \cite{BGV} Ch.~10.}. \end{proof} There are two important curvatures associated with a Riemannian map $\pi:X\to Y$ in addition to the curvature $\Omega^\pi$ of $\nabla^{\pi}$. \begin{definition} We define \emph{ two curvature tensors} associated to a Riemannian map $\pi:X\to Y$.
+The first is the \emph{ second fundamental form}, $\secfun^\pi:T(X/Y)\stimes T(X/Y)\stimes\ker P\to\R$, and the second is \emph{ $T^\pi:T(Y)\stimes T(Y) \to T(X/Y)$} depending only on the Riemannian map.
 The tensor $\secfun^\pi$ is symmetric in the first two factors; $T^\pi$ is totally skew, and does not depend on $g^{X/Y}$.

 To define $\secfun^\pi$, we choose a Riemannian structure $g^Y$ on $Y$, and induce a Riemannian structure on $X$.
 Define

 where $\alpha$, $\beta\in T(X/Y)$, $\xi\in\ker P$.
 One may show that this is independent of the choice of Riemannian structure on $Y$.